 Following are excerpts from the 1990 (1993?) report, The Greening - The Lawful Path, by Larry H. Abraham.
 I have corrected a few typos along the way which were likely the result of reproduction.
 Lastly, note that i have excluded chapter 9, The Green Investment Bonanza, entirely.

 There is a lot i disagree with in this report.
-The author fails to think outside the mainstream box regarding capitalism and the use of earth’s resources which he lacks an understanding of and compassion for.
-That said, and as the evidence today clearly dictates, a portion of the eco-movement does indeed have a strong religious component and a disdain for science as the author.
-Behind this pseudo-green movement are some of the wealthiest and most powerful and narcissistic people on the planet and their goals are very different than those of the duped supporters on the front lines.
+The author fails to think outside the mainstream box regarding capitalism and the use of earth's resources which he lacks an understanding of and compassion for.
+That said, and as the evidence today clearly dictates, a portion of the eco-movement does indeed have a strong religious component and a disdain for science as the author contends.
+Behind this pseudo-green movement are some of the wealthiest, most powerful and narcissistic people on the planet and their goals are very different than those of the on the front lines of the eco-movement.

 The material you are about to read may be Larry's most important expose yet of the people we call "Insiders."
 Senator Steve Symms describes "The Greening" as "stimulating...thought-provoking...must reading."
 And he concludes, "The power grab is on."

 Indeed it is.
 After reading the report that follows, you will have no doubt that "The Greening" revolution is an essential part of Insider plans.
 Their goal is not to green the earth...but to rule it.